urql-graphql/urql/docs/graphcache/normalized-caching.md

 ### Records

-These are properties that relate to an Entity, in the above case this would be `title`, ... internally these will be represented as `Todo:1.title`
+These are properties that relate to an entity, in the above case this would be `title`, ... internally these will be represented as `Todo:1.title`

 ### Link